Sieschkie/Chat-Bot/README.md

 Conditional Statements: A while loop is used for the test section, where the program continues to prompt the user until the correct answer is provided.

 Functionality Decomposition: The program decomposes its functionality into smaller, more manageable functions, enhancing code readability and maintainability.

-These knowledge areas and concepts contribute to the functionality and interactivity of the chatbot program.